LaMitaOne/Skia-AliveGrid/README.md

 No manual code installation is required.
 Zipped exe and sample project included.

-Cool huh?
 Just an idea i got while playing around at magma visualizer effect.
-Still lot to do sure, no scrolling so far, but..."Delphi looks so old" is history!
+Still lot to do sure, no scrolling so far...

 2 Items my Zenbook with M3 dualcore even does smooth still but more...he not likes